SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/set-up.md

 # How to set up Microsoft 365 SharePoint folders

-The set-up of the SharePoint site and document libraries is quite flexible, but we recommend to create a separate SharePoint site for your SuperOffice Documents, and 2 document libraries: one for documents and a separate document library for templates.
+The set-up of the SharePoint site and document libraries is quite flexible, but we recommend to create a separate SharePoint site for your SuperOffice documents, and 2 document libraries: one for documents and a separate document library for templates.

 ## Step 1 - Create a SharePoint site in your Microsoft 365 SharePoint